Executive Synopsis

 - Smart contracts deal with trade activities that need to comply with various regulations and reporting

-requirements, such as U.S. SOX or HIPPA, standards, and internal corporate policies, amongst others.
+requirements, such as U.S. SOX, HIPAA, standards, and internal corporate policies.

-We are currently investigating how such compliance and reporting requirements can be represented and
+We are currently investigating how such compliance and reporting requirements can be represented,